b4ux1t3/pythonRPG/README.md

 pythonRPG
 =========

 This RPG will be a long-term project, growing in complexity and scale.
+It is intended for the Raspberry Pi, but should be playable on any system running Python 2.7.8.
+Eventually I want to add Python GPIO input and out put and make it a Raspberry Pi exclusive, complete with a DIY, GPIO-powered controller. in the mean time, it's just a simple text-based RPG coded purely in Python.

 As of yet, you require no modules that are not included here or in the Python Standard Library.

-Eventually I would like to migrate the game over to C++, and make it an open source Ogre3D project.
-In the mean time, it will be written in pure Python.

 Please note: